soldiertt/money-ang2/README.md

  * choose years your category should be available.
 4. Go to Preferences and choose the year you want to work on and choose the directory the app should read your csv files.
 5. Go to import link and save your tx !

+## RoadMap

+* Create rules management interface where you can route your tx directly to the appropraite category depending on some criteria.